cesmix-mit/PotentialLearning.jl/README.md

   Note: this package is not currenlty registered

-## How to setup and run your experiment...
+## How to setup and run your experiment

 Load configuration parameters, DFT data, and potential.
 ```julia